The Environmental Health Study for Western New York

 The Environmental Health Study for Western New York is a prospective cohort study of current and former residents of the City and Town of Tonawanda, and the Town of Grand Island.
 The primary objective of the study is to investigate environmental exposures in relation to health and identify ways to prevent disease in the future.

-As of March 13, 2020, all of our workshops and in-person community engagement efforts are postponed.
-In-person bio specimen collection at UB began again on March 17 with COVID safety protocols in place.
+We are slowly and safely starting up in-person workshops and community engagement activities.
+We look forward to see you in the community!
+In-person bio specimen collection at UB began again on March 17, 2021 with COVID safety protocols in place.

 The American College of Epidemiology has assembled this list of COVID-19 resources.
 Additionally, here are local resources and websites to help with stress or anxiety related to COVID-19.